How to Find YouTubers to Play Your Indie Game

 If outreach feels like begging, you have the wrong mental model.

 Creators in the 5k–250k tier are actively hunting for indie games to cover.
-Wanderbots, who’s built a career on early indie coverage, put the math plainly:
+Wanderbots, who’s built a career on early indie coverage, spelled out the incentive:

 “I’ll often be able to double or even triple my viewership when featuring an indie game prior to it becoming popular.
 And demos are often the best way for me to do that, as most of the big channels rarely pay attention to them, leading to less competition and far more breathing room.”

 That’s the gap you’re filling.
 Big channels wait for full launches and review codes.
-Mid-sized creators watch every Steam Next Fest, lurk in r/IndieDev, scroll #IndieGameDev on Twitter, looking for indie games before anyone else covers them.
-The bottleneck for them isn’t whether to cover indies.
-It’s finding the right ones in time.
+Mid-sized creators watch every Steam Next Fest, lurk in r/IndieDev, and scroll #IndieGameDev on Twitter looking for indie games before anyone else covers them.
+Their bottleneck is finding the right indies in time, and a good pitch email saves them the search.

 Subscriber range: 5k–250k

-Two limits define the band — one from the math, one from the creator’s inbox.
+Two limits define the band: one from expected views, one from who reads the inbox.

 Below 5k: A typical video pulls a couple hundred views.
 That’s a handful of wishlists per cover.
 The time to find the channel and write the email isn’t worth the return.